By Francesco Zuppichini, Francesco Cicala

 CliftonStrengths uses 177 items administered the same way to everyone.
 Hour-long sessions of paired comparisons.

+Plus a coverage bonus ensuring all traits get measured.
 Early questions explore broadly.
-Later questions distinguish between probable archetypes.
+Later questions target high-uncertainty traits.
 The system doesn't waste time confirming what's already clear.

 Head-to-Head Comparison